sosrranges/subranges/README.md

 ## Run:

-`java Main` that generates two files: `output_prefix.tex` consisting of rows in Figure 4 an `output_srge.tex` consisting of rows in Figure 5
+`java Main` generates two files: `output_prefix.tex` consisting of the rows in Figure 4 an `output_srge.tex` consisting of the rows in Figure 5